rgruzdd/functions-decorators-final-task-1-student-template/README.md

 ## Functions.
 Decorators.
 Decorators.
-Task 1.
+Final Task 1.

 Implement a function that works the same as `str.split` method (without using `str.split` itself, ofcourse).